top of page

 My mission is to present practical information as a studio bassist working professionally since 1975.
 Of course, music and the demands of competency in playing bass constantly evolves.

-In my 30 plus years as a private teacher to those who have gone on to better gigs, play pro or semi pro, or just to better their musicianship, the one thing they have in common regardless of the style of music they play... is the music fact- based practicing they study with me.
+In my 40 plus years as a private teacher to those who have gone on to better gigs, play pro or semi pro, or just to better their musicianship, the one thing they have in common regardless of the style of music they play... is the music fact- based practicing they study with me.
 It's been said that a steady diet of scale practice exclusive to key centers and functional harmony is not beneficial because it does not define tonality, and can impede music growth.

 During the session, communication concerned keys, chords, bar length and in a defined harmonic structure.
-Note that this '' language'' can be learned thru learning to read and/or utilizing written music to learn musicianship and play better.
+Note that this '' language'' can be learned thru learning to read and utilizing written music to learn musicianship and play better.

 Every aspect of music can be learned and absorbed in a relevant manner by reading music..
 I like to think of it as being a Bass Musician!!